Staying independent as we age is easier said than done.

 A home care agency basically handles all responsibilities.
-It continually hires new caregivers so that by the time you need one, they can provide you with a live-in caregiver that’s the right fit with the needs of your loved one.
+It continually hires new caregivers so that by the time you need one, it can provide you with a live-in caregiver that’s the right fit for the needs of your loved one.

-A home care agency also supervises caregivers on assignment on a regular basis and can even pay the caregiver’s benefits, taxes, wages, and then bill you with all expenses paid.
+A home care agency also supervises caregivers on assignment regularly and can even pay the caregiver’s benefits, taxes, and wages and then bill you with all expenses paid.
 The cost associated with getting a live-in caregiver through a home care agency ranges anywhere from $350 to $450 a day.

 Referral agencies refer caregivers and allow clients to hire them directly as employees.
-These agencies essentially provide you with a list of qualified persons for you to interview.
-They pre-screen the candidates, train them, and also make sure they are legally authorized to work in the country.
+These agencies provide you with a list of qualified persons to interview.
+They pre-screen the candidates, train them, and ensure they are legally authorized to work in the country.

 How to Vet a Live-In Caregiver

-You need to take some precautionary measures to protect your loved one (and their property) regardless of how you hire the live-in caregiver.
+You must take some precautionary measures to protect your loved one (and their property) regardless of how you hire the live-in caregiver.

 Here are the things you need to look for before you hire a live-in caregiver: